MicrosoftDocs/winrt-api/windows.services.store/storecontext_acquirestorelicenseforoptionalpackageasync_1044105908.md

 # Windows.Services.Store.StoreContext.AcquireStoreLicenseForOptionalPackageAsync

 ## -description
-Acquires a license for the specified downloadable content (DLC) package for the current app.
+Acquires a license for the specified downloadable content (DLC) add-on package for the current app.

 ## -parameters
 ### -param optionalPackage
-The DLC package for which to acquire a license.
+The DLC add-on package for which to acquire a license.

 ## -returns
 An asynchronous operation that, on successful completion, returns a [StoreAcquireLicenseResult](storeacquirelicenseresult.md) object that contains the license.